lionel68/STAN-BES-2017/introduction/intro_structure.md

 In this part I'd like to outline:

-* Why do we do stats in general, about inference, big world-small world dichotomy from StatRethinking
 * The bayesian formula: Posterior info = Likelihood * prior info
 * What is the likelihood, dnorm, show some brute-force, 2D examples (mean+sd)
 * What is prior infos, what kind of info do we generally have, how do we turn it into priors (in a way we always have __some__ prior info; uniform vs. weak priors)